Isaiah Thomas (politician): Political career

 While working at Philadelphia Freedom Schools, Thomas witnessed the negative effects of education cuts by former Pennsylvania Governor Tom Corbett and credited this experience as one of the reasons he became politically involved.
 His first job in politics was working as a Legislative Assistant for former State Representative Tony Payton.
 He was mentored by Tony Payton, Payton's chief of staff Jorge Santana, 1199C president Henry Nicholas and State Representative Isabella Fitzgerald.

 In 2011 at age 26, Thomas ran unsuccessfully in the Democratic primary for City Council At-Large.
 He placed 8th in a field of 14 candidates, winning 31,515 votes.

 In 2014 Thomas was elected as a Democratic Committeeperson in Ward 10, Division 11.

 In 2015, Thomas again ran unsuccessfully in the Democratic primary City Council At-Large, this time only narrowly defeated.
-He received endorsements from The Philadelphia Inquirer editorial board, former mayor John F. Street, councilmembers Curtis J. Jones Jr. and Maria Quiñones-Sánchez, City Controller Alan Butkovitz and several labor unions.
-He placed 6th in a field of 20 candidates, where the top five candidates advance to the General Election.
+He received endorsements from The Philadelphia Inquirer editorial board, former mayor John F. Street, Councilmembers Curtis J. Jones Jr. and Maria Quiñones-Sánchez, City Controller Alan Butkovitz and several labor unions.
+He placed 6th in a field of 20 candidates, where the top five candidates advance to the general election.
 He received 48,000 votes and was just barely defeated by Helen Gym, who received 49,270 votes.

 In 2019 at age 34, Thomas ran in the City Council At-Large primary again, this time endorsed by the Philadelphia Democratic City Committee and at least 13 labor unions.
 He placed 3rd out of 28 Democratic candidates with 62,830 votes and advanced to the 2019 General Election.
-In the General Election he was victorious, placing 3rd with 189,819 votes, 14.2% of all votes cast.
+In the general election he was victorious, placing 3rd with 189,819 votes, 14.2% of all votes cast.

 Thomas endorsed Elizabeth Warren in the 2020 Democratic Party presidential primaries.

+Thomas was the highest vote getter in the 2023 Primary and General Elections, receiving 108,330 and 197,642 votes in the respective contests.
+Thomas assumed office for his second term on January 2, 2024, and was elected by fellow members to serve as Majority Whip.